capturegem/capturegem-protocol/docs/capturegem-protocol-design.md

 ### 4.1 Collection Creation & Minting

+- **Content Preparation:** Creator uploads all video files to IPFS and receives CIDs for each video.
+- **Manifest Creation:** Using the `CollectionManifestBuilder`, creator constructs a complete catalog with:
+  - Video CIDs, titles, descriptions
+  - Recording timestamps
+  - Performer usernames
+  - Technical specs (resolution, VR format, duration)
+  - Thumbnails and preview clips
+- **Manifest Upload:** Creator uploads the manifest JSON to IPFS → receives manifest CID
+- **CID Hashing:** Creator computes SHA-256 hash of the manifest CID (this hash will be stored on-chain)
 - **Initialization:** User calls `create_collection`, providing:
   - The `collection_id` (unique slug).
-  - The SHA-256 hash of the collection's IPFS CID (`cid_hash`).
+  - The SHA-256 hash of the collection's IPFS manifest CID (`cid_hash`).
 The actual CID is never stored on-chain.
-  - The creator must have already uploaded the Collection Manifest (containing video CIDs) to IPFS and be actively pinning it.
+  - The creator must be actively pinning the manifest and all video content on IPFS.
 - **CID Hash Commitment:** The `cid_hash` is stored in the `CollectionState` PDA.
-This hash is publicly visible and used by purchasers to verify that pinners reveal the correct CID.
+This hash is publicly visible and used by purchasers to verify that pinners reveal the correct manifest CID.
 The actual content address remains private, known only to the creator and authorized pinners.
 - **Mint & Distribute:**
   - The Program mints the total supply (e.g., 1,000,000 tokens) of the Collection Token.
   - 10% is transferred to the Creator's wallet.